espressif/esp-iot-solution/examples/lowpower_evb/readme_en.md

 There are two ways for obtaining sensor data：

 * From ULP -  After waking up, the CPU accesses the ULP memory and obtains the sensor data readings collected by the ULP co-processor during the device's deep sleep.
 This procedure greatly lowers power consumption as the data gets captured from ULP while the chip stays in deep sleep.
 In this demo, ULP will wake up the host CPU after reading the data for the number of times specified in `Read sensor value number`.
-* From CPU - After waking up, the CPU accesses reads the sensor data by using I2C interface.
+* From CPU - After waking up, the CPU reads the sensor data by using I2C interface.
 In this case, only the current values can be read after the device wakes up.
 This is more suitable for applications that require the status data occasionally.
 With this method, the power consumption of the device can be lowered to no more than 20-30 μA in total (the current of ESP32 module is only 5 uA), as the device stays in deep sleep with all the peripherals not running except for the power supply and ESP32 module.
 However, only the GPIO Wake-up and Timer Wake-up are supported here.

 #### 3.3.5 Uploading Data to Server